rixx/books.rixx.de/src/reviews/2019/beware-of-the-dog.md

   rating: 3
 ---

+Short stories are tricky: when they rely on a twist and you see it coming, it's not all that much fun.
 [Beware of the Dog](<a target="_blank" href="http://www.classicshorts.com/stories/botd.html" rel="nofollow">http://www.classicshorts.com/stories/...</a>) is a short story by *Roald Dahl* about a WW2 pilot who loses his leg – it was alright, but (at least for me), the timing for the reveal and ending felt way off.